BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

     # JSX/JavaScript XML, is a syntax extension for JS.
 It is also developed by facebook.
     # It allows us to write HTML-like code in your JS files, making it easier to describe what the UI should look like.
         # Read it again.
 JSX is not an HTML.
 It is an HTML-like code
     # JSX code is not standalone JS; it needs to be transformed into regular JS before it can be understood by browsers.
 So when we copy paste the jsx in browsers, it will not work.
-The conversion is done by 'babel' which is a JS Compiler.
+The conversion is done by 'babel' which is a JS Transpiler/Compiler.
     # Technically, JSX allows us to define React components using a syntax that looks similar to HTML tags.
     # It supports standard HTML attributes as well as custom attributes that are passed as 'props' to React components.
     # It allows us to use JS logic, including conditional statements and loops, to conditionally render elements or repeat them.